 Date Submitter Organization Comment Attach- ment 112 24-Oct Alex Freilich Relating to Historic and Cultural Preservation The EIS should address: The analysis of existing conditions should trace the environmental history from estuary to its current configuration, making use of geotechnical, archaeological, and historical data in conjunction with tribal knowledge because of its current altered state.
-Nati treaty rights in Washington State: - The EIS must consider the impacts that the dam and settlement basin have or rights reserved by tribes in Article III of the Treaty of Medicine Creek.
-The 'Boldt Part 2' decision mandates that the State not allow fish and other species to decline or become extinct, and therefore options considered by the EIS must address outcomes through the lens of treaty-guaranteed fishing and gathering rights past, present, and future Cultural resource studies: Cultural resource discussion needs to address the ways in which tribes mana natural resources for cultural purposes.
+Native treaty rights in Washington State: - The EIS must consider the impacts that the dam and settlement basin have on rights reserved by tribes in Article III of the Treaty of Medicine Creek.
+The 'Boldt Part 2' decision mandates that the State not allow fish and other species to decline or become extinct, and therefore options considered by the EIS must address outcomes through the lens of treaty-guaranteed fishing and gathering rights past, present, and future Cultural resource studies: Cultural resource discussion needs to address the ways in which tribes managed natural resources for cultural purposes.
 This is especially important because the project area includes and surrounds ancient settlements.
-Cultural resource investigations informing the EIS will need to improve on archaeological data, we know that some sites exist, but do not have a good handle on their exact locations or agon the known and likely resources range from ancient habitation and resource use areas to early historic sites of Olympia.
-113 24-Oct Rachel Friedman The EIS should: - Include a study of projected climate impacts localized to the study area; including sea level rise and the likely frequent inundation of downtown Olympia particularly in high river flow events and "king tides".
-Relating to Historic and Cultural Preservation The EIS should address: - The analysis of existing conditions should trace the environmental history from estuary to its current configuration, making use of geotechnical, archaeological, and historical data in conjunction with tribal knowledge because of its current altered state Native treaty rights in Washington State: - The EIS must consider the impacts that the dam and settlement basin have on rights reserved by tribes in Article III of the Treaty of Medicine Creek.
+Cultural resource investigations informing the EIS will need to improve on archaeological data, we know that some sites exist, but do not have a good handle on their exact locations or ages.
+The known and likely resources range from ancient habitation and resource use areas to early historic sites of Olympia.
+13 24-Oct Rachel No Friedman The EIS should: - Include a study of projected climate impacts localized to the study area; including sea level rise and the likely frequent inundation of downtown Olympia particularly in high river flow events and " king tides".
+Relating to Historic and Cultural Preservation The EIS should address: - The analysis of existing conditions should trace the environmental history from estuary to its current configuration, making use of geotechnical, Native treaty rights in Washington State: - The EIS must consider the impacts that the dam a have on rights reserved by tribes in Article III of the Treaty of Medicine Creek.
+The 'Boldt Par archaeological, and historical data in conjunction with tribal knowledge because of its current altered state Native treaty rights in Washington State: - The EIS must consider the impacts that the dam and settlement basin have on rights reserved by tribes in Article III of the Treaty of Medicine Creek.
 The 'Boldt Part 2' decision mandates that the State not allow fish and other species to decline or become extinct, and therefore options considered by the EIS must address outcomes through the lens of treaty- guaranteed fishing and gathering rights past, present, and future.
 Cultural resource studies: - Cultural resource discussion needs to address the ways in which tribes managed natural resources for cultural purposes.
 This is especially important because the project area includes and surrounds ancient settlements Cultural resource investigations informing the EIS will need to improve on archaeological data; we know that some sites exist, but do not have a good handle on their exact locations or ages.
 The known and likely resources range from ancient habitation and resource use areas to early historic sites of Olympia.
 Include a thorough technical analysis of sediment transport.
 Include several scenarios for sediment management along the lower stretch of the river (from Tumwater falls to Budd Inlet).
-No